 Why is the Certified Financial Planner® certification recognized worldwide for representing the highest professional standards in financial planning?

 Candidates for CFP certification undergo a rigorous process to demonstrate that they have the necessary knowledge, skills, abilities and ethics to provide you with professional financial planning services.
 Earning the CFP designation takes a minimum of two years, even for someone already working in the financial services industry.
 The process includes the following important requirements:

-Education: CFP professionals develop their theoretical and practical knowledge by completing two comprehensive education programs consisting of curriculum that’s been approved by Financial Planning Standards Council (FPSC).
+Education: CFP professionals develop their theoretical and practical knowledge by completing two comprehensive education programs consisting of curriculum that’s been approved by FP Canada.
 Among other requirements, candidates complete a comprehensive financial plan to demonstrate their ability to identify and resolve complex, integrated financial planning issues.

 Examination: CFP certification candidates pass two intensive exams that test their ability to apply knowledge to real-life situations, including financial management, investment planning, insurance and risk management, tax planning, retirement planning and estate planning.
 The exams are very challenging—about one-third of candidates are typically unsuccessful.

 Experience: Before qualifying for CFP certification, candidates have honed their practical knowledge by completing a minimum of three years of relevant hands-on financial planning work experience, ensuring that they have practical as well as theoretical expertise.